Sixth emergency special session of the United Nations General Assembly

 The sixth emergency special session of the United Nations General Assembly was held between 10 and 14 January 1980 to consider the situation in Afghanistan.
-As the Soviet–Afghan War began members of the United Nations General Assembly requested the Security Council consider the situation.
+As the what is known as the Soviet–Afghan War began, members of the United Nations General Assembly requested the Security Council consider the situation.
 The USSR veto of a resolution led the other members to invoke the 'Uniting for Peace' resolution to defer the issue to the General Assembly in an emergency special session.
 It was the sixth emergency special session since the 'Uniting for Peace' resolution was adopted in 1950.
-The session was dominated by questions of its legitimacy since the Afghanistan government had invited the Soviet intervention in their civil war.
+The session was dominated by questions of its legitimacy since the lately-hatched and newly-recognized Democratic Republic of Afghanistan had invited the Soviet intervention in their civil war.
 Led by the non-aligned members, the session ended with a resolution from the General Assembly calling for the immediate, unconditional and total withdrawal of foreign troops from Afghanistan and the cessation of all outside intervention, subversion, coercion or constraint, of any kind whatsoever, so that its people could freely choose its own economic, political and social systems.
+The Soviet machine scored a (as it would turn out pyrrhic) victory when, in the words of political scientist William Maley, "the General Assembly accepted the credentials of the delegation of the Soviet-installed puppet regime in Kabul which duly voted against the resolution," thus cementing the notion that it had invited them as peacekeepers.